-Diagnostic challenging
+Diagnostic challenges

-No challenging during diagnosis evaluation.
+No challenges were reported during diagnostic evaluation.
 After history collection and physical examination and all investigations a doctor diagnosis a case of chikungunya.

-Therapeutic Investigation:
+Therapeutic Intervention:

 In chikungunya virus infection has not any specific Treatment. options include rest, beverages, and the use of nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve acute pain and fever.
 NSAIDs, corticosteroids, and physiotherapy may be used to alleviate persistent joint pain.
 During the first week of sickness, patients infected with chikungunya should be protected from future mosquito exposure to reduce the risk of local transmission.
-He was looking at all treatments and the outcome was good. he is signs and symptoms were reducing.
+He was looking at all treatments and the outcome was good.
+His signs and symptoms were reducing.
 No change in therapeutic interventions.